pbl-nl/appl-docchat/README.md

 1. Ingestion (1): As a user I want to synchronize the vector database with the document folder I am using.
 If the document folder has changed (extra file(s) or deleted file(s)), either add extra documents to the vector database or delete documents from the vector database.
 FUNC, BUILD
 2. Ingestion (2): As a user I want to query not only PDF’s, but also other file types with text, like Word documents, plain text files, and html pages.
 FUNC, BUILD
 3. Ingestion (3): As a developer I want to determine the optimal settings for chunking.
 Current settings are chunksize = 1000 and chunk overlap = 200 (see settings.py).
 Can we do some tests with evaluation documents and find an optimal chunk size and overlap?
 EVAL, BUILD
 4. Ingestion (3): As a developer I want to use an optimal set of chunks.
-Is it possible to do text chunking based on content, keeping related content together in one chunk.
-Up to a maximum chunk size.?
-EVAL, PREP
+Can we implement content-aware text chunking, keeping related content together in one chunk (up to a maximum chunk size)?
+EVAL, BUILD.
+For inspiration: https://github.com/nlmatics/llmsherpa#layoutpdfreader
 5. Ingestion (4) & Retrieval (7): As a developer I want to generate the best answers to the user questions.
 The application currently uses OpenAI's text-embedding-ada-002 as embedding model.
 It is not the best one according to huggingface MTEB embedding leaderboard.
 See https://huggingface.co/spaces/mteb/leaderboard.
 Implement an alternative embedding model and evaluate any change in performance EVAL, BUILD

 ## References